• Skip to main content

 The first is a sweetened, non-alcoholic ginger-flavored soft drink, while the second one has a stronger flavor and is spicier than ginger ale, but it is less carbonated.

-Is Ginger Ale good for you?
+Is Ginger Ale Bad?

 Ginger raises the level of interferon in your body.
 Interferon is a virus-fighting protein produced by your immune system.
 The facts we mentioned before show that the drink can help you lose weight.
 It should aid your weight loss attempts as long as you consume it in moderation.